wp-plugins/crowdskout-wp/readme.txt

 === Crowdskout WP ===
-Contributors: GYatesIII
+Contributors: GYatesIII, James Keary
 Tags: analytics, crowdskout
 Requires at least: 3.0.1
-Tested up to: 4.0
+Tested up to: 4.3
-Stable tag: 1.2.2
+Stable tag: 2.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily add the Crowdskout analytics suite to any WordPress site.
+Easily connect your Crowdskout account to your WordPress site.

 == Description ==

-With a simple installation, this plugin adds [Crowdskout](http://crowdskout.com)'s Analytics JavaScript to the footer of any WordPress site, Crowdskout track-able newsletter sign-up widgets and shortcodes, and with the 1.2 build, tags and categories tracking is integrated into pageviews.
+Automatically send pageviews, with categories and tags, to your [Crowdskout](http://crowdskout.com) account with this simple installation.

 = Crowdskout Pageview Analytics =
-After entering in the appropriate client details, pageviews with categories and tags will be automatically tracked by the plugin.
+Pageviews with categories and tags are be automatically tracked and sent to your Crowdskout account.

 = Crowdskout Newsletter =
 Crowdskout-tracked newsletter sign-up forms can be added to your WordPress site via shortcodes and widgets.
 Widgets can be added through WordPress' drag and drop interface.